Wealth of Experience

 Disclaimer

 Dechert LLP in the UK (“Dechert LLP UK”) is a limited liability partnership registered in England & Wales (Registered No. OC306029) and is authorised and regulated by the Solicitors Regulation Authority of England and Wales (SRA No. 389648).
-The registered address is 160 Queen Victoria Street, London EC4V 4QQ, UK.
+The registered address is 25 Cannon Street, London EC4M 5UB, UK.
 A list of names of the members of Dechert LLP UK (who are referred to as “partners”) is available for inspection at the above address.
 The partners are solicitors or registered foreign lawyers.
 The use of the term “partners” should not be construed as indicating that the members of Dechert LLP UK are carrying on business in partnership for the purpose of the Partnership Act 1890.

-• This is a statement setting out our costs information for bringing and defending claims in the Employment Tribunal for unfair dismissal or wrongful dismissal.
-Due to the nature of our client base at Dechert we tend to work on unfair dismissal cases which are high value and complex, rarely follow a typical pattern and often include additional claims such as unlawful discrimination and whistleblowing.
-Therefore the figures given below only represent a range of costs based on previous cases.
+• This is a statement setting out our costs information for bringing and defending claims in the Employment Tribunal for unfair dismissal and/or wrongful dismissal.
+Due to the nature of our client base at Dechert we tend to work on cases involving claims of unfair dismissal and/or wrongful dismissal which are high value and complex, rarely follow a typical pattern, and often include additional claims such as unlawful discrimination and whistleblowing.
+Accordingly, the figures below represent a range or (in some circumstances) an aspect of the costs incurred in previous cases.
 We would be able to give a more precise estimate in any particular case.
-Please note that this statement does not cover Employment Tribunal cases which involve claims of discrimination in addition to unfair dismissal.
+Please note that this statement does not cover Employment Tribunal cases which involve claims of discrimination or whistleblowing in addition to unfair/wrongful dismissal.

-• If it is necessary to make or defend applications, to amend claims or to provide further information about an existing claim;
+• Where interlocutory applications are made – whether to amend claims or to provide further information about an existing claim or seek specific directions.

-• Where there are multiple parties to the litigation, for example in a case which relates to a business transfer governed by the transfer of undertakings legislation;
+• Where there are multiple parties to the litigation, for example in a case which relates to a business transfer governed by the transfer of undertakings legislation, or in circumstances where the unfair dismissal claim is brought in conjunction with a discrimination claim in relation to which there are individual co-respondents.

-• Where there are other additional non-employment law issues involved, such as where the employer is in a regulated industry such as financial services;
+• Where there are other additional non-employment law issues involved in the matter, such as where the employer is in a regulated industry such as financial services.

-• If it is an automatic unfair dismissal claim e.g. if the employee’s dismissal is potentially linked to whistleblowing; and
+• If the claimant’s claim is for automatic unfair dismissal claim e.g. if the employee’s dismissal is argued to be linked to trade union activities.

 • If additional costs are incurred by adjournments and/or settlement discussions.

-There will be an additional charge for the cost of our attending any Tribunal Hearings.
-The number and seniority of the fee earners attending the Tribunal will depend on the complexity of the matter.
-In complex cases more than one fee earner may need to attend the Employment Tribunal.
+The number and seniority of the fee earners attending any Tribunal hearings will affect the costs of our representation and will depend on the complexity of the matter.
+In complex cases more than one fee earner may need to attend the Employment Tribunal along with counsel.

 Disbursements